 Mylo is a fin-tech company and app-based in Canada that allows users to automatically save, invest, and meet their financial goals.
 It was founded in 2017 by Phil Barrar and featured on the Dragon’s Den show.

 After you sign up for the Mylo app, you can connect your bank account.
 Your purchases are rounded up to the nearest dollar and the spare change is invested in a portfolio that suits your preferences.
 In addition to saving/investing spare change, you can make one-time deposits or apply a multiplier in order to reach your money goals faster.

 Mylo portfolios are built using low-cost ETFs and modelled after the Modern Portfolio Theory.

-The basic Mylo subscription has a $1 per month flat fee.
-This fee is irrespective of how much you invest every month, meaning that the bigger your investment, the lower the impact of fees on your overall returns.
+A Mylo subscription has a $1-$3 per month flat fee.
+This fee is the same regardless of how much you invest every month, meaning that the bigger your investment, the lower the impact of fees on your overall returns.

 In addition to the $1 price tag, individual funds in your portfolio pay management fees directly to the ETF providers.
 Depending on the ETF, this cost ranges from 0.05% to 0.35% for regular portfolios and between 0.20% and 0.60% for socially responsible investing (SRI) portfolios.

 Mylo offers a premium service for those who want to invest using registered accounts such as the TFSA or RRSP.
 This service comes with a $3 per month flat fee and gives users access to:

 - Invest in tax-free registered accounts – TFSA and RRSP